vivesweb/graph-php/README.md

 *$graph->set_title( $title ); // synonymous of title()*

-This method set the graph title
+This method set the graph TITLE

 $title: String with the title